Leggi questo post in: Italiano

 Great!
 Your squares are all ready for being assembled into pillow covers!
 I’ve already described the process in the tutorial for a simple zipper pouch, but I want to give you some extra tips to deal with sewing the bulky boiled wool.

 1. Place one wool square right side up with the side you want to sew the zipper to on top.
 I wanted the zipper on the side of the pillow, not the top where it would be more visible, so I turned the square with its left side on top.
 Line up the edge of the zipper tape with the square edge, wrong side up.
-(I used the zipper from my mini-tutorial on how to shorten a zipper.)
-Pin and sew with a zipper foot as described here.

 2. Place the other wool square right side up with the side for the zipper on top.
 If you are sewing a side zipper, as I did, remember that you need to sew the zipper to the other side of the square.
 I sewed it to the left side of my first square, so the right side of my second square.
 Position the other side of the zipper tape, wrong side up, along the square edge, pin and sew.
 You will know that you have lined the pieces up with the zipper properly if the squares are exactly one on top of the other, right sides facing.